ppmatrix/system-restore-toolkit/README.md

 ## ✨ What's New in v2.0

+### 🌐 **Web Interface** (NEW!)
+- Modern web UI for managing backups and snapshots
+- Real-time system monitoring and task progress
+- User-friendly forms for backup creation
+- Responsive design for mobile and desktop
+- RESTful API for integration

 - 🐳 **Full Docker support** with containerized deployment
 - 🔧 **Refactored codebase** with improved error handling and logging
 - 📚 **Unified command interface** with the new `system-restore-toolkit` command